Divorce Attorneys in Columbus

 Grounds for Divorce

 In Ohio, a couple may choose to file for either a fault-based divorce or a no-fault divorce.
 Most couples opt for the no-fault divorce.
-In this case, you would file for divorce on the grounds that you and your spouse have lived apart for at least one year, or due to incompatibility.
+In this case, you would file for divorce on the grounds that you and your spouse have lived apart for at least one year, or on the grounds you are incompatible.
 If you and your spouse can agree on every aspect of your divorce, you could end your marriage through dissolution, which often saves a significant amount of time and money.

 Alternatively, you could choose to file for divorce on fault-based grounds.
 This process involves demonstrating to the court that your spouse's misconduct led to the breakdown of your marriage.
 Of course, your spouse can choose to contest the accusations you have made against him or her.
-The whole process is more contentious and often results in a long-lasting courtroom battle and higher legal fees.
-Typically, only those who do not meet the no-fault requirements will go through a fault-based divorce.
+The divorce process is more contentious and can lead to a protected negotiation or a trial.
+You need competent, aggressive, experienced attorneys like us if you have a contentious divorce.

 The grounds for a fault-based divorce include: